 Uncertainty Looms Over KOSA as Harris Endorses, House Republicans Voice Concerns

-WASHINGTON — Two days after the U.S. Senate passed the controversial Kids Online Safety Act (KOSA) on a bipartisan 91-3 vote uncertainty looms over the future of the bill, as House Republicans have indicated they do not intend to bring it up for a vote.
+WASHINGTON — Two days after the U.S. Senate passed the controversial Kids Online Safety Act (KOSA) on a bipartisan 91-3 vote, uncertainty looms over the future of the bill, as House Republicans have indicated they do not intend to bring it up for a vote.

-A House GOP leadership aide told congressional news site Punchbowl News, “We’ve heard concerns across our Conference and the Senate bill cannot be brought up in its current form.
+A House GOP leadership aide told congressional news site Punchbowl News, “We’ve heard concerns across our Conference and the Senate bill cannot be brought up in its current form.”

 As XBIZ reported, Sen. Marsha Blackburn (R-Tennessee) and Sen. Richard Blumenthal (D-Connecticut) have been marketing KOSA for years as a bipartisan effort, selling it to their colleagues as a “protect the children” measure.

-On Tuesday, Senators Ron Wyden (D-Ore.), Rand Paul (R-Ky.) and Mike Lee (R-Utah) cast the only three votes against the KOSA.
+On Tuesday, Senators Ron Wyden (D-Ore.), Rand Paul (R-Ky.) and Mike Lee (R-Utah) cast the only three votes against KOSA.
 Wyden, the author of Section 230, and Lee are the only two senators with in-depth technical knowledge of internet issues.
 Both have warned in the past about KOSA’s overreach in regulating online content — including much adult content — and disastrous potential for being used to police speech.

-Presumed Democratic presidential candidate Kamala Harris endorsed KOSA on Tuesday, writing on her X account, “I applaud the Senate for passing the Kids Online Safety and Privacy Act today.
-This bipartisan legislation will help protect children's mental health, safety, and privacy online.
+Presumed Democratic presidential candidate Kamala Harris endorsed KOSA on Tuesday, posting on her X account, “I applaud the Senate for passing the Kids Online Safety and Privacy Act today.
+This bipartisan legislation will help protect children’s mental health, safety, and privacy online.
 I have spent my entire career fighting for the wellbeing of children, and I urge Congress to pass this bill as we continue to invest in our children and their health.”

 Fight for the Future Celebrates 'Death' of KOSA

-FFTF director Evan Greer KOSA “was a poorly written bill that would have made kids less safe.
+FFTF director Evan Greer called KOSA “a poorly written bill that would have made kids less safe.
 I am so proud of the LGBTQ youth and frontlines advocates who have led the opposition to this dangerous and misguided legislation.
 It’s good that this unconstitutional censorship bill is dead for now, but I am not breathing a sigh of relief.
 It’s infuriating that Congress wasted so much time and energy on a deeply flawed and controversial bill while failing to advance real measures to address the harms of Big Tech like privacy, antitrust and algorithmic justice legislation.”

 On Tuesday, industry attorney Corey Silverstein of Silverstein Legal praised Senators Wyden, Paul and Lee for voting against KOSA and “seeing past the rhetoric and viewing this legislation for what it is — a trampling of the First Amendment, Section 230 and individual privacy rights online.”